 Giant Prickly Stick Insect (Extatosoma tiaratum)

-After the common Indian stick insect, this is one of the most popular stick insect kept as pets.
-The giant prickly stick insect is rather large and heavily-bodied.
+After the common Indian stick insect, this is one of the most popular stick insects kept as pets.
+The giant prickly stick insect is rather large and heavily bodied.
 With the many thorn-shaped appendages, it looks dangerous, but nothing is further from the truth.
 This species is very docile and don’t inflict any harm to you as a keeper.

 Why is this stick insect so popular then?
 Well, it is almost effortless to keep!
 Giant prickly stick insects are very sturdy and quite tolerant of different temperatures and humidity.
 The males have large wings and can fly, although it is quite clumsy.

 Another interesting fact about this species is that it has some colour variation.
 The species comes from light greenish to dark brownish.
 Check out the care sheet about giant prickly stick insect to find out more about this amazing species.